The Encyclopedia of Taoism

 Translations change over time, due to personal differences, cultural changes and the shifting nature of language to be relative to now.
 So discover over time new meanings upon each reading.
-This is about your own relative needs “in the now” determining how to best embrace these works.
+This is about your own relative needs “in the now” determining how to embrace these works best.

 Additional Online Taoist Resources

 Taoism and the Arts of China (Teacher’s Resource from an exhibition at The Art Institute of Chicago)